 Last but not least, how does the shape of our chosen plant affect the choice of the planter itself?

-Needless to say, the whole point of getting flower pots and adding them to an area is to put plants inside of them!
-Container plants, however, come with their own shapes and vibes, so how does one match various plants and their foliage with all the available pot shapes?
+Needless to say, the whole point of getting containers and adding them to an area is to put plants and flowers inside of them!
+Container plants, however, come with their own shapes and vibes, so how does one match various flowers, plants and their foliage with all the available container shapes?
 Let’s hear from our experts again:

 Plant and planter pairing can be an art form.
 It’s important to consider the overall look you want to achieve, especially from a distance.
 Do you want a large mass, or something that has more light moving through it?
 A planter should anchor the plant.
 The plant should balance out the planter and highlight its form.Janelle Meyer, Texas Tropical Plants